Creative Writing and Literature Major (BA)

 As the culminating requirement of the degree, each BA candidate completes a BA thesis, which includes a creative manuscript and a critical essay of original scholarly research.
 The creative manuscript represents the student’s best work, with a sense of progressive movement and arrangement.
 The critical research essay includes creative thought and a clearly articulated argument with references to authoritative secondary critical sources.
 The thesis examines aspects of a particular work or works of literature, using literary theory and criticism to inform and deepen the study.

 In addition to publishing and teaching opportunities, students are encouraged to participate in the Summer Writing Program—a convocation of writers, scholars, translators, performance artists, activists, Buddhist teachers, musicians, printers, editors, and others working in small press publishing.
-In dialogue with renowned practitioners, students engage in the composition of poetry, prose, and cross-genre, as well as interarts and writing for performance.
+In dialog with renowned practitioners, students engage in the composition of poetry, prose, and cross-genre work, as well as interarts and writing for performance.
 Participants work in daily contact with some of the most accomplished and provocative writers of our time, meeting individually and in small groups.
 When taken for academic credit, the Summer Writing Program may count as 300-level or 400-level writing workshops.

 Students may deepen their learning by designing an independent study.
 An independent study can fulfill a literature seminar requirement only and must be supervised by a JKS core or frequent adjunct faculty member.
 All independent study proposals must include a minimum of five pages of critical work for each credit earned and may include a creative writing element.
-For more information, see the JKS Policies Manual on MyNaropa.
+For more information, see the JKS Policies & Procedures Manual on MyNaropa.

 Toll Free: 800-772-6951